In: Digital Marketing

 “I already tried it, it didn’t work.”

-When done well, an AdWords campaign can be highly effective.
+When done well, a Google Ads campaign can be highly effective.
 First, assess things like your ad copy, the landing page your prospect is taken to, keyword categories and negative keywords lists.
 Then, make the necessary adjustments to help your campaign run more effectively.

-In the end, Google AdWords is one of the best tools for lead generation—one where you can see fast, measurable results.
-80% of search results now yield Google ads.
+In the end, Google Ads is one of the best tools for lead generation—one where you can see fast, measurable results.
+80% of search results now yield Google Ads.
 And these ads take up 85% of the space above the fold.
 That means it’s time to stop making excuses.